 4. Comic Book Walls

 You don’t need to be a comic book fan to appreciate the amazing murals you will undoubtedly find all over the city.
-One of the best free things to do in Brussels for art lovers is to walk along the comic strip trail, also known as the comic book route.
+One of the best free things to do in Brussels on a budget is to walk along the comic strip trail, also known as the comic book route.

 The comic book walls can be found pretty much everywhere in central Brussels, including the Sablon, Marolles, and Saint-Gilles neighbourhoods.
 These areas are full of trendy shops, quirky boutiques, cheap food, and lovely cafés, so I recommend going to see the comic book murals over there.
 Click here to see a complete overview of all the comic strip walls.